Skip to content

 Generated SQL

--- The generated SQL is the same for both regular and Lambda Wrappers
+-- The generated SQL is the same for both the regular Wrapper and Lambda Wrapper

 SELECT * FROM user LIMIT 1